LiLab-CIBR/Social_Seq/docs/安装示例流程代码/pipeline_playground_installation.en.md

 Convert deep learning models to TensorRT for improved performance.
 Since TensorRT models are bound to specific systems and hardware, this step must be performed on each new machine.

 > Note: This step only needs to be performed once per machine.
+The convertions will take ~20 minutes in total.

 ```bash
 $ bash /root/Downloads/pipeline/model_dannce/convert_dannce_hdf5_to_tensorrt.sh